doteric/fivem-debugtools/README.md

 ## Commands list

 🚫 - Restricted by default unless you have the needed permission.

+Commands:

 🚫 **/tppos [x] [y] [z]**
 Teleport to xyz corrds.